GoDaddy EMEA Modern Slavery Act Statement

 In addition to the Supplier Code, GoDaddy has its own Code of Conduct, which includes policies and procedures to combat discrimination, harassment and sets forth workplace expectations for employee behavior and conduct.
 Lastly, GoDaddy has a dedicated and confidential Ethics Helpline where an employee may ask a question or report a potential violation regarding an ethics or compliance issue.
 The Ethics Helpline is administered by a third party to maintain confidentiality and when requested and permitted by local law, anonymity.4.
 Identifying and assessing risk

-During the 2018 financial year, we identified 10 of our top UK suppliers and sent them a questionnaire with the aim of better understanding our suppliers’ self-assessment of slavery and human trafficking issues within their organizations.
+During the 2019 financial year, we identified more than 30 of our top UK suppliers and sent them a questionnaire with the aim of better understanding our suppliers’ self-assessment of slavery and human trafficking issues within their organizations.
 We are analyzing the results of the questionnaire and will use the information we have gained to improve standards and identify areas of core risk if any.
-We plan to expand this questionnaire program to most of our UK suppliers as well as instituting it as an automated supplier onboarding process for new suppliers in 2019.
-We feel that this will allow us to better identify and track slavery and human trafficking issues as they develop over time.
+We feel that this will allow us to better identify and track slavery and human trafficking issues as they develop over time.5.
+Key performance indicators

 To assess the effectiveness of our anti-slavery and human trafficking measures we will be reviewing the following key performance indicators: